It’s time to remove all distractions. It’s time to upgrade everything. It’s time to build the ultimate pain cave.

 The Ultimate Entertainment System

-First off, in the ultimate pain cave there are no laptops allowed!
+First off, in the ultimate pain cave, there are no laptops allowed!
 No more low quality compressed graphics or crashes due to underwhelming processing power.
 No more bending over a tiny dark screen.
 No more running out of battery in the middle of a ride.
 If you’re building an ultimate pain cave you need a dedicated gaming computer or Apple TV and the best TV you can find.
 Start with a 90” 4K TV.
 Maybe get two so you can host a friend.
 We are talking about the ultimate indoor cycling pain cave so nothing has been left off, we have gone to the extreme here.

 If you want to focus your ultimate pain cave on adjustability, mount your TV on a tripod so you can move it around and adjust the viewing height to accommodate different sized riders.
-For an elegance look, build your TV into the architecture by mounting it on the wall or in a frame.
+For an elegant look, build your TV into the architecture by mounting it on the wall or in a frame.

 Since you don’t have to worry about aerodynamics you can mount a whole tablet onto your handlebars and use it as an auxiliary screen if you want to view two forms of media at once.

-Get wireless headphones- we recommend noise canceling headphones so you can hear your media clearly over the hum of the trainer.
+Get wireless headphones- we recommend noise-canceling headphones so you can hear your media clearly over the hum of the trainer.
 Wipe the sweat off after you’re done using them to help them last longer.